dtoc/LocationAnalyzer/README.md

 First I will try to grab the data I need from Wikipedia's pages directly.
 It's possible to download Wikipedia pages as XML files, so I will also try to incorporate local data at a later date.

+1/7/2017

+I recently started working on this project again.
+I was slammed by work and had to put it on hold for a while.
+I've converted the original app to an ASP.NET Core app.
+It performs much more quickly now and has a nicer front end.
+The front end and performance are still a work in progress.
+Once I clean up some stuff, I'll deploy the ASP.NET Core version to my Azure account so that it can be accessible by anyone.

+9/13/2016

 To see a sample of the output, take a look at http://locationanalyzer.azurewebsites.net/Home